Home » Health Conditions » Viral Infections » Flu

 There have been some that have expressed concerns that creating a situation of being too clean might cause the body to not build up immunities.
 The use of good hand hygiene will help to reduce the major viruses spreading, while allowing all other bacteria and microbes in the environment to still exist.
 The message from the report must have gotten out, because during the cold and flu season, there were containers of hand sanitizer and hand wipes at the entrance of almost every retail location that one visited.

-So the general consensus is that hand hygiene, combined with a good health regiment will help reduce your chances of getting and flu.
+So the general consensus is that hand hygiene, combined with a good health regiment will help reduce your chances of getting colds and flu.
 A good health regiment should always include a good diet, plenty of fluids and sufficient sleep.
 Some are also looking into integrative approaches to allow the body to fend off a potential virus.
 One of the products with an excellent success rate is Reme-Flu.
 This product is a holistic use of gentle herbs to not only assist in the body’s defenses but includes a proprietary blend for enhanced cellular absorption.

 Always consult with your primary physician before adding anything to your diet or making any medical changes.